platformsh/platformsh-docs/reference/protective-block.md

 -   Regularly when new vulnerabilities are added to our database

-If a vulnerability deemed as criticial is detected in your application, [Platform.sh](https://platform.sh) is going to reject the push, and will block the
+If a vulnerability deemed as criticial is detected in your application, [Platform.sh](https://platform.sh) is going to reject the Git push.

 We run two types of blocks: